brndnmtthws/optimal-buy-cbpro/README.md

 1. Get yourself a hardware wallet, such as a [Ledger](https://www.ledgerwallet.com/) or [TREZOR](https://trezor.io/).
-1. Set up a GDAX account, and link your bank account
+1. Set up a Coinbase Pro account, and link your bank account
-1. Create a GDAX API key with view, trade, manage, transfer, and bypass-2fa permissions
+1. Create a Coinbase Pro API key with view, trade, manage, transfer, and bypass-2fa permissions
-1. Determine the payment_method_id value by using the [GDAX API](https://docs.gdax.com/#payment-methods) (you can use your browser's developer toolbar,
+1. Determine the payment_method_id value by using the [Coinbase Pro API](https://docs.pro.coinbase.com/#payment-methods) (you can use your browser's developer toolbar,
 [here's a quick video showing how](https://youtu.be/NmSEBGbn7Mc))
 1. Get a machine somewhere (GCE, EC2, Digital Ocean) with Docker and systemd